-The Supermicro A2SDi-TP8F/LN4F, A2SDi-16C-TP8F motherboard comes with an integrated Intel® Atom SoC (system-on-a-chip) that has up to 16 Cores and is optimized for low-power consumption.
-The integrated memory controller supports up to 64GB DDR4 ECC/Non-ECC Unbuffered SO-DIMM with a max data rate of 2400MHz.
-This motherboard also provides support for USB 3.0, 16 lanes of PCI Express 3.0 connectivity and 10GbE Ethernet.
-The A2SDi-TP8F/LN4F motherboard is an excellent choice for microservers.
+The Supermicro A2SDi-HLN4F Series motherboard comes with an integrated Intel® Atom SoC (FCBGA1310) supporting up to 16 Cores, a TDP of 32W and is optimized for low-power consumption.
+Depend on the SKU, this motherboard supports up to 256GB of DDR4 ECC memory with a max data rate of 2400MHz, USB 3.0, M.2, and up to four lanes of PCI Express 3.0 connectivity and four GbE Ethernet ports.
+The A2SDi-HLN4F Series motherboard is an excellent choice for embedded storage solutions.

 Please note that this motherboard is intended to be installed and serviced by professional technicians only.